 CCTV surveillance footage recorded on alternative media should be stored in a way that maintains the integrity of the images and where a limited number of authorised staff have access to it.
 The viewing and disclosure of these recordings is strictly monitored as per sections 2.5 and 2.6.

-Where the images are required for evidential purposes in legal or ${PracticeName} disciplinary proceedings, the image is archived within the PC or recorded onto a CD (or equivalent media source) and stored securely by the Practice Manager.
-Viewing of images within ${PracticeName} Office is controlled by the Practice Manager.
+Where the images are required for evidential purposes in legal or Oswald Medical Centre disciplinary proceedings, the image is archived within the PC or recorded onto a CD (or equivalent media source) and stored securely by the Practice Manager.
+Viewing of images within Oswald Medical Centre Office is controlled by the Practice Manager.

 2.6 Access to viewing.